Kamchigo/OpenClassrooms/Project 5 : Analyze the sales of a bookstore/readme.md

-# Project 5 : Analyze the sales of a bookstore
+# Project 5 : Analyze the sales of an online bookstore

 This project is the 5th of the OpenClassrooms Data Analyst training.